Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Information recovery --macroscopic physics approach--

-Let us now relate the degree of symmetry-breaking to the information remnant.
-The key observation is that, for the whole information in $\Phi^{AR}$ to be recoverable from the radiation $S_{\rm rad}$, classical information about the $Z$-axis AM in $R$ should not be inferred from the remaining Kerr BH $S_{\rm in}$~\cite{KoaWin2004}.
-Since we are interested in the information remnant, we also assume that the new radiation $S_{\rm rad}$ is sufficiently large so that the Kerr BH has already get partially decoupled and the state therein and the reference $R$ is $\Gamma^{S_{\rm in} R}$.
+In the following, we make this argument rigorous and provide a quantitative estimate of the amount of information remnant.
+Since we are interested in the information remnant, we consider only the situation where the new radiation $S_{\rm rad}$ is sufficiently large so that the Kerr BH has already get partially decoupled and the state therein and the reference $R$ is $\Gamma^{S_{\rm in} R}$.
 The state is explicitly given by (see Proposition~\ref{Prop:3})

+Let us now consider to what extent $S_{\rm in}$ has the information of the $Z$-axis AM originally in $A$.
+Since the value of the $Z$-axis AM in $A$ is stored in the reference $R$, this can be checked by measuring the $Z$-axis AM in $R$ and by evaluating how much one can estimate the measurement outcome of $R$ from $S_{\rm in}$.
+There should be various ways of estimating the outcome in $R$ from $S_{\rm in}$, but we particularly consider an estimation by measuring the $Z$-axis AM in $S_{\rm in}$.
+This provides a lower bound of the information remnant.